 Ron Lee (drums) Colin Swinburne, Bill Hunt*, Peter Kimberley & Dave Bradley (bass)

-*though Bill Hunt was never in the group he was in the picture quite why we don't know
+Why he was in the picture we don't know

 maybe it was something to do with his natty shirt?